-FY14 saw continued Board specific module development.
-Throughout the FY14 Board staff worked towards the development of an ICON revocation module.
-This module was finalized and became operational at the beginning of FY15.
+FY15 saw continued Board specific module development.
+In FY15 the Board of Parole completed the ICON revocation module.
+It was made fully operational in September 2014.

-The next phase, which will likely be developed in collaboration with the Iowa Department of Corrections, will be a victim module.
-Following completion of the victim module, additional development will likely include an executive clemency and commutation module, and a statistical data and reports module.
+The Board of Parole, in collaboration with the Iowa Department of Corrections, began development of a victim specific ICON module in FY15.

+Future ICON development will likely include an Executive Clemency and Commutation module, and a statistical data and reports module.
-VII.

 Iowa Telecommunications Network